 For example, your analysis shows that your tech support is not at the level you’d expect.
 You can drill down into the data, and customer feedback in particular, to see why this is the case.

-It could be that customers expect more contact options than are currently provided, and expanding those options can be an integral part of your plan.
+Customers may expect more contact options than are currently available, and expanding them can be an integral part of your plan.

-To do so will likely require collaboration across your organization and will involve the support of any cross-functional teams you have, such as marketing teams and sales reps.
+Doing so will likely require collaboration across your organization and support from cross-functional teams, such as marketing and sales.
 Without this support and collaboration, any improvement plans will most likely fail.

 Any plan you make should prioritize the most important touchpoints, as you may not be able to improve everything at once.

-• What stakeholders need to be involved in any improvement process?
+- Which stakeholders should be involved in any improvement process?

 8. Measure changes